 Arthritis of the knee is one of the most common causes of knee pain.
-There are several types of shoulder arthritis.
+There are several types of knee arthritis.
 These include:

-Osteoarthritis, also known as degenerative arthritis, causes the cartilage that surrounds the bone to wear away, decreasing the protective space between the bones.
+Osteoarthritis in the knee, also known as degenerative arthritis of the knee, causes the cartilage that surrounds the bone to wear away, decreasing the protective space between the bones.
 This causes stiffness, swelling and pain, and is most common in people over the age of 50.

 - Rheumatoid arthritis